-Q: Under the 2-year bring-forward of non-concessional contributions, if a person makes an after-tax contribution of $150,001 when age 64, can he continue to contribute the balance of the $450,000 anytime during the next 2 years without having to satisfying the work test?
+Q: Under the 2-year bring-forward of non-concessional contributions, if a person makes an after-tax contribution of $150,001 when age 64 during the 2013/2014 year, can he continue to contribute the balance of the $450,000 anytime during the next 2 years without having to satisfying the work test?

 Answer: In this response, I explain how the bring-forward rule works when making non-concessional super contributions, how the special rules work that apply if you’re aged 63 or 64, and an explanation of the work test for over-65s.

 The short answer to your question is ‘no’: you cannot continue making super contributions beyond the age of 65, unless you satisfy a work test, although special contribution rules apply when an individual is aged 63 or 64.

 The special rules that apply when an individual is aged 63 or 64 mean that ‘yes’, an individual can bring-forward up to 2 years of non-concessional contributions in the year that they turn 63 or 64, but that doesn’t mean they can make super contributions beyond age 65 without satisfying a work test.
-The bring-forward rule operates only when a person is under the age of 65.
+Further, the bring-forward rule operates only when a person is under the age of 65.

 Note: I suggest you also read my articles Turning 65: Maxing out the after-tax contributions cap and Super contributions: Turning 65 part-way through the year, explaining a strange quirk in the work test rules where an individual is under the age of 65 at the start of a financial year, but makes a super contribution after they turn 65 in that same financial year.